secure-compilation/SECOMP/README.md

 ## Structure

-The development is currently split into six branches, which we are working on merging into a single release:
+The development is currently split into four branches, which we are working on merging into a single release:
  - `ccs-submission`: compiler correctness proof and testing infrastructure (main)
-   + A modified version of the compiler with support for generation of CHERI RISC-V code is available on the branch `secure-compilation-captest`
  - `ccs-backtranslation`: proof of back-translation
-   + A modified version of the compiler with support for systematic testing of the compilation of the back-translation (Assumption 1) is available on the branch `cross-external-call-removal-test-backtranslation`
  - `ccs-recomposition`: proof of recomposition
  - `secure-compilation`: proof of blame